Fort Independence (Massachusetts): Existing structure

 Following the Civil War, Fort Independence gradually fell out of use, as its importance was reduced by the larger Fort Warren which had also been constructed under the direction of Sylvanus Thayer.
 In the 1880s, landscape architect Frederick Law Olmsted designed a series of parkways and parks in Boston known as the Emerald Necklace.
 Olmsted had originally envisioned a parkway to be known as the Dorchesterway that would connect Castle Island (via a new earthen causeway) to the rest of the Emerald Necklace.
-The Dorchesterway was never realized; however, the city of Boston did undertake a large-scale project in the 1890s to create a park-like environment around Fort Independence.
-In 1890, Castle Island (excluding the fort) was ceded by the United States government.
+The Dorchesterway was never realized, although Boston did undertake a large-scale project in the 1890s to create a park-like environment around Fort Independence.
+In 1890, the Federal government ceded Castle Island (excluding the fort) to the Commonwealth of Massachusetts.
 The city of Boston commenced filling the marshes separating Castle Island from South Boston in 1890 with the intention of creating green space and promenades.
 The process was finished in the 1920s and Castle Island ceased to be an island.
-The fort itself was ceded by the federal government to the city of Boston in 1908.
+The Federal government ceded the fort to the city of Boston in 1908.

-In 1898, during the Spanish–American War, the U.S. government briefly reclaimed Castle Island, however it was quickly returned to the city of Boston in 1899.
-The military again took control of Fort Independence during World War I and World War II and anti-aircraft guns were added.
-During World War I, the fort was used primarily as a depot for small arms ammunition and during World War II, it was used by the United States Navy as a degaussing station for de-magnetizing the hulls of ships.
-At the close of both conflicts, the fort was promptly returned to the custody of the city of Boston.
+The Federal government briefly reclaimed Castle Island in 1898 during the Spanish American War, but it was quickly returned to the city of Boston in 1899.
+The military again took control of Fort Independence during World War I and World War II, and anti-aircraft guns were added.
+During World War I, the fort was used primarily as a depot for small arms ammunition.
+During World War II, the Navy used it as a degaussing station for de-magnetizing the hulls of ships.
+At the close of both conflicts, the fort was promptly returned to the city of Boston.

-In 1962, the U.S. government permanently deeded Castle Island and Fort Independence to the Commonwealth of Massachusetts.
+In 1962, the Federal government permanently deeded Castle Island and Fort Independence to the Commonwealth of Massachusetts.
 It is now overseen by the Massachusetts Department of Conservation and Recreation and the non-profit Castle Island Association.
-Over the course of its history, a shot was never fired in anger from Fort Independence by United States forces.
+Over the course of its history, a shot was never fired in anger from Fort Independence.